Sir Lyonel Lyde, 1st Baronet

-Sir Lyonel Lyde, 1st Baronet (1724–91), also known as Lionel Lyde, was a tobacco merchant.
+Sir Lyonel Lyde, 1st Baronet (1724–1791), also known as Lionel Lyde, was a tobacco merchant.

 Lyde was born in Bristol, where his father served as mayor.
 The Lyde family had interests in the tobacco plantations of Virginia and in slave trading.

 Historic England describes Lyde as a tobacco merchant and a director of the Bank of England, but also indicates that the Lyde fortune came from the slave trade.

 Lyonel and his brother Samuel formed a partnership dealing with the family's business affairs in London.
 Lyonel was made a director of the Bank of England in the 1760s.
-The American war of Independence subsequently created difficult conditions for the tobacco trade.
+The American War of Independence subsequently created difficult conditions for the tobacco trade.

 Homes

 Lyonel acquired a country estate at Ayot St Lawrence, which had belonged to his uncle and father-in-law Cornelius Lyde.
-He partially demolished the existing church there, and built a neo-classical church, St Lawrence's, with twin mausolea for himself and his wife Rachel.
+He partially demolished the existing village church, and replaced it with a neo-classical building nearby.
+The new St Lawrence's Church features twin mausolea for Lyonel and his wife Rachel.

 Lyde and his brother also leased houses in Bedford Square, a fashionable new development in London.